 This session focuses on the writing skills necessary for successfully preparing reports that meet ASCA's report-writing requirements.
 It defines the proper structural elements for creating a booklet-style report and the components required to develop written reports that are readable, usable, and well substantiated.

 12:30 pm–1:30 pm

 This session introduces you to the various formats of the dispute resolution process and the consultant’s role as an expert in mediation, arbitration, and litigation.
 The session also provides you with an in-depth study of the expert’s role in the discovery process.

 Conferences With the Coaches

-During this time, you will have a half hour one-on-one meeting with your coach to discuss questions you may have about material covered during the Academy, as well as to review your pre-Academy report and receive feedback on areas for improvement.
+During this time, you will have a 30-minute one-on-one meeting with your coach to discuss questions you may have about material covered during the Academy, as well as to review your pre-Academy report and receive feedback on areas for improvement.